VictorKevz/InvoEase/README.md

 ```

 ### Summary

-- **Features**: Lists the main features of the application.
-- **Installation**: Provides step-by-step instructions for setting up the project.
+ **Installation**: Provides step-by-step instructions for setting up the project.
 - **Usage**: Explains how to use the application.
 - **Technologies Used**: Lists the main technologies used in the project.
 - **Project Structure**: Provides an overview of the project's directory structure.